Marsl2808/UDACITY-dsnd-DisasterResponse/README.md

 ## 2. Project Motivation <a name="motivation"></a>
 The Project is part of the UDACITY Datascientist Nanodgree program and is in collaboration with Figure Eight.
-The data set containing real messages that were sent during disaster events.
+The data set contains real messages that were sent during disaster events.
 The goal is to classify these messages to pre-defined events s.t. an appropriate disaster relief agency can be notified.

 ## 3. File Descriptions <a name="files"></a>